solliancenet/microsoft-postgres-docs-project/labs/04_postgres_ai.md

 Vector similarity is a method used to measure two items' similarity by representing them as vectors, a series of numbers.
 Vectors are often used to perform searches using LLMs.
 Vector similarity is commonly calculated using distance metrics, such as Euclidean distance or cosine similarity.
 Euclidean distance measures the straight-line distance between two vectors in the n-dimensional space, while cosine similarity measures the cosine of the angle between two vectors.
 Each embedding is a vector of floating point numbers, so the distance between two embeddings in the vector space correlates with the semantic similarity between two inputs in the original format.

-1. To enable more efficient searching over the `vector` field by creating an index on `listings` using cosine distance and [HNSW](https://github.com/pgvector/pgvector#hnsw), which is short for Hierarchical Navigable Small World.
-HNSW allows `pgvector` to utilize the latest graph-based algorithms to approximate nearest-neighbor queries.
+1. Before executing a vector similarity search, run the below query using the `ILIKE` clause to observe the results of searching for records using a natural language query without using vector similarity:

     ```sql
-    CREATE INDEX ON listings USING hnsw (description_vector vector_cosine_ops);
+    SELECT listing_id, name, description FROM listings WHERE description ILIKE '%Properties with a private room near Discovery Park%';
     ```

+    The query returns zero results because it is attempting to match the text in the description field with the natural language query provided.

-2. With everything now in place, you are now ready to execute a [cosine similarity](https://learn.microsoft.com/azure/ai-services/openai/concepts/understand-embeddings#cosine-similarity) search query against the database.
-Run the query below to do a vector similarity search against listing descriptions.
+2. Now, execute a [cosine similarity](https://learn.microsoft.com/azure/ai-services/openai/concepts/understand-embeddings#cosine-similarity) search query against the `listings` table to perform a vector similarity search against listing descriptions.
 The embeddings are generated for an input question and then cast to a vector array (`::vector`), which allows it to be compared against the vectors stored in the `listings` table.
 Replace `{your-deployment-name}` with the **Deployment name** value you copied from the Azure OpenAI Studio **Deployments** page.

     ```sql
     SELECT listing_id, name, description FROM listings